Astor2386/React-E-Commerce-Firebase-App/README.md

-# React E-Commerce Firebase Web AppThis is a TypeScript-based e-commerce web application built with React, Vite, Firebase, and Redux, Providing a full-featured online store with user authentication, product management, cart functionality, and order history.#
+# React E-Commerce Firebase Web App
+This is a TypeScript-based e-commerce web application built with React, Vite, Firebase, and Redux, Providing a full-featured online store with user authentication, product management, cart functionality, and order history.
 **Features**
 **User Authentication**: Register and login with email/password using Firebase Authentication, with logout functionality.
 **User Management**: Create, read, update, and delete user profiles stored in Firestore.